 On the above map you can notice the principal cities in Croatia, starting from Zagreb (Croatia’s capital), Split, the second largest Croatian city and the unofficial capital of Dalmatia.

-Dalmatia is subdivided in three areas – the Northern Dalmatia (Zadar is the capital), Central Dalmatia (Split city) and Southern Dalmatia (Dubrovnik as a capital).
+Dalmatia is subdivided in three areas – the Northern Dalmatia (Zadar is the capital), Central Dalmatia (Split city) and Southern Dalmatia (Dubrovnik as the capital).
 If you’re interested in this area alone, I have published a map of Dalmatia to help.

 On the north, there is the Istria peninsula (Pula is the unofficial capital) and the Kvarner area (Rijeka is the biggest Croatian port in the area).
 On the Eastern side, we have Slavonija (the fertile plain) with Osijek as the capital.